 5. CODDI ($24K/year)

-Matthew Walters (from Chicago, Illinois, USA) started CODDI about 4 years ago.
+Matthew Walters (from Chicago, Illinois, USA) started CODDI over 4 years ago.

 Hey guys!
 My name is Matthew Walters and I’m the founder of CODDI™, a boot company based in Chicago.
 We launched on Kickstarter in January of this year and raised just over 61K, doubling our goal of 30K.
 After 4 months of building and shipping the boots to the states, we finally launched our website this June.